igorski/drunk-dragon-vs-the-drag-queens/README.md

 ```
 ## TODO

-rename enemies[]
+* Rename enemies[]

-Buildings should close in the morning! unless you have a place to sleep
+* Buildings should close in the morning! unless you have a place to sleep
+* Serialize Effects into saved game (subtract elapsed and set current value as start)

-Don't spawn/generate actionable object in empty tile surrounding by closed path
+* Don't spawn/generate actionable object in empty tile surrounded by a closed path

-Make menu collapsable
+* Make menu collapsable
+* World must become lighter when morning comes

-Keep track of important dates (Christmas, New Year)
+* Keep track of important dates (Christmas, New Year)

-World must become lighter when morning comes

-Rename World to Overground (see Factories and renderers)
-Serialize Effects into saved game (subtract elapsed and set current value as start)
+* When a new waypoint is set and its first tile(s) is equal to the existing waypoint, keep momentum going?

-Time should be able to speed up (when sleeping for instance)
+* Time should be able to speed up (when sleeping for instance)

-When drunk shuffle letters in sentences randomly =D
+* When drunk shuffle letters in sentences randomly =D

-Maps should only show visited tiles
+* Maps should only show visited tiles

-ShopFactory > shop items are available by player level, lower levels don't get higher items

-Add a timer to GameModel that runs periodic updates:
+* Add a timer to GameModel that runs periodic updates:

  every now and then re-generate all enemies (if none is currently in the range of the player 20 tiles)
  if enemies share their new position with another enemy, halt movement